 Include your education and other experiences

-Your knowledge doesn’t just stem from your previous work experience!
+Your knowledge doesn’t stem from only your previous work experience.
 Your education and other activities — such as volunteer positions, mentorship programs, online courses, and other extracurricular activities — can also help shape what you do and how you present yourself online.

 Consider including a detailed description of each relevant education item by listing the institution’s name and program in chronological order, beginning with the most recent one.

 You can also add informal education and activities in the “Other Experiences” section.
-This may include research projects, competitions, or other interests that could help illustrate your value.
+This may include research projects, competitions, or other interests that could help illustrate your skills and abilities.